illinois-cs241/illinois-cs241.github.io/_pages/schedule.md

 * Thu 01/17.
 Lab sections in Siebel Basement SC0218/SC0222.
 [Schedule](https://courses.illinois.edu/schedule/2019/spring/CS/241)

-* Fri 01/16.
-Online Lecture 3 (not yet available).
-No lecture or meeting in ECEB1002.
+* Fri 01/18.
+Online Lecture 3 (available 1/18 on classtranscribe).
+No physical lecture or meeting in ECEB1002.

 * [Sign up](https://cbtf.engr.illinois.edu/) this week your 50 minute slot for next week's CBTF [Quiz 1]({% link _pages/quiz_topics.md %})

+* Weekend target: Finish HW0.
+Finish Chapters 2 (Background) and 3 (C Programming Language).
+This will ensure you are ready for the first quiz (see the quiz page for topics)

 ### Heads-up Week 2

 * Mon 01/21.
 Martin Luther King Day.
 No meetings.
 No CBTF.
 * Tues 01/22 - Thu 01/24.
-Quiz 1 at CBTF
+Quiz 1 at CBTF (see the quiz page for details)

 ### Distant future